tarasowski/backend/security/003_account-security-workshop.md

 * There is a subset of entities which are called principals, these all threee are entities, but onyl roles and users are principles.
 A group cannot be a principal, a user can be a principal and a role can be a principal.

+* Deny always overwrites the allow rule!
+If there is no explicit allow it's also deny.
+Use the principle of least privilege and always allow what is necessary.

+**Note:** Sid is the statement id, each statement has an id, if you have multiple statements you need an identfiier for statements.
+If you have only 1 statement you don't need sid if you have multiple statements you need a statement id

+* If there is a prinicpal inside a policy, it means we are giving a user or a role to do something on the specific resouerce we have defined in the policy.

+* **AWS managed policies they SHOULDN'T be used.** For two reasons, because they could change at any time and if aws implements new features and changes the policy could break your application.
+Second reason, they most of the time they are to open, they are too broad.
+Default managed policies by AWS are way to broad, way to open.

+* You always want to create customer based policies and they will never changed.
+You can also deny or allow the things you want to, they are more specific and times better in terms of security.
+You can create your own policy and can use conditions to narrow it down e.g. give access between 9am and 10pm, but not during the night.

+* Don't use ACL in s3, use always bucket policy for giving access.
+Also use cloudfront and let people access everything through cloudfront.
+And Cloudfront then does the API call to s3.

+* Simple urls are going through ACL and api calls are going through Policy.
+So you can mess up the rights if you use both they you can mess up everything.
+So always use only s3 bucket in conjunction with the bucket policy, not ACL!!!

+*